Ann Lewis: Hillary Clinton 2008 presidential campaign

-Recent work
+Other work

-Following the conclusion of Clinton's 2008 presidential campaign, Lewis founded NoLimits.org, an issue-based educational organization enabling individuals to stay engaged and active on issues such as health care reform, economic and work-family policies, international and national women's rights, security matters, and other issues and policies championed by Hillary Clinton.
-She is currently serving as president of the JAC Education Foundation.
+Following the conclusion of Clinton's 2008 presidential campaign, Lewis founded NoLimits.org, an issue-based educational organization encouraging people to support the public policies championed by Clinton.
+She also served as president of the JAC Education Foundation.

 Academia

-In 2001, Lewis was the Richman Visiting Professor at Brandeis University, teaching a course on the Presidency entitled "The West Wing and The Real World" and a Public Policy Fellow at the Annenberg School of Communications of the University of Pennsylvania.
+In 2001, Lewis was the Richman Visiting professor at Brandeis University, teaching a course on the presidency entitled "The West Wing and The Real World" and a Public Policy Fellow at the Annenberg School of Communications of the University of Pennsylvania.

 Lewis was appointed by President Clinton as co-chair of the President's Commission on the Celebration of Women in American History, and she was appointed by the President and Senator Daschle to the Women's Progress Commission, established by Congress to report on women's historical sites.
 She chaired the U.S. Government Working Group for the Women 2000: Beijing Plus Five Special Session of the General Assembly.